Tecktron/docker-PostgreSQL-Hunspell/README.md

 ```

-For more information on the power and use PostgreSQL FTS, I suggest you read this simply wonderful 3 part tutorial: [PostgreSQL: A full text search engine](http://shisaa.jp/postset/postgresql-full-text-search-part-1.html)
+For more information on the power and use of PostgreSQL FTS, I suggest you read this simply wonderful 3 part tutorial: [PostgreSQL: A full text search engine](http://shisaa.jp/postset/postgresql-full-text-search-part-1.html)